deepyes02/yeti-ai/README.md

 Yeti is a framework for building **agentic AI applications** with support for open-source large language models, tool calling, and modular extensions.

+Tested with: **`Mistral-Nemo`**
 ---

 ## Key Features

-### Bring Your Own Model
-Yeti leverages **`Mistral-Nemo`**, providing compatibility with the `OpenAI API` specification without requiring an API subscription.
-This approach enables:

-- Seamless use of open-source models.
-- Future capability to train, fine-tune, or update models.
-- Flexible model swapping (similar to `LoRA` adapters but for open-source models).
-- Greater control and ownership over intelligence, avoiding proprietary paywalls.
+### Open sourced
+Yeti is compatible with the `OpenAI` specification.
+- Swap models that supports calling functions, or switch on the run.
+- Disconnect from internet and discuss private things, wipe memory when done. :-)

 **Why `Mistral-Nemo`?**
-1. Handles meaningful conversations effectively.
+1. best open source model out there (at the time of creating).
+Maybe currently OPEN AI's open sourced models will perform better.
 2. Supports tool and function calling for agentic AI development.
-3. Fully open-source and powerful.
-4. Compatible with `OpenAI API`, zero-shot, `ReAct`-based flows, and `LangGraph`’s tool-calling framework.
-5. Can run quantized versions in limited GPU environments.

 ---

 ### Tool Calling
-Out-of-the-box support includes:
+Extend the tool-calling feature to increase or customize the application scope.
+E.g SASS.
+Currently the agent is able to:
-1. Fetching weather for a given city.
+1. Fetch weather for a given city.
-2. Getting the current date and time.
+2. Gett the current date and time.
-3. Fetching exchange rates (via private API).
+3. Fetching exchange rates (via private API, not available for public use).
-4. Searching and summarizing results from the internet.
+4. Search and summarize results from the internet.

 ## Roadmap (Planned Features)
 1. Text embeddings and vector database for overcoming context limits.